-The Energy Management Section also collaborates with Get2Green, the award-winning interdepartmental environmental stewardship program for FCPS.
-Get2Green is supported by staff in Instructional Services and Facilities and Transportation Services who collaborate to expand equitable access to meaningful learning experiences centered on the environment.
+In addition to the work above, all energy management work is publicized and integrated into instruction through the FCPS Get2Green program.
+Get2Green is the award-winning environmental stewardship program for FCPS and is a collaboration between multiple departments, schools, and teams, including energy management.
+Get2Green is co-led by a Coordinator in OFM and a Manager in Instructional Services and is supported by an Educational Specialist, Support Specialist, and four Resource Teachers in Instructional Services.
+The Get2Green team works with Get2Green Leaders in each school and collaborates to expand equitable access to meaningful learning experiences centered on the environment.
 The Get2Green website has information about environmental stewardship in FCPS; data dashboards with energy, natural gas, water, greenhouse gas, recycling, and trash data for each school; and resources to support educators engaging students in environmental stewardship.